UNI Jazz Band One

 May 1993, UNI Jazz Band One received an Outstanding Performance Award in Down Beat Magazine's Student Music Awards.

-The UNI Jazz Panthers (artists formerly known as Jazz Band II) are directed by Bob Washut.
+Jazz Band Two is directed by Dr. Michael Conrad.
 The group performs a wide repertoire, including compositions especially commissioned for the band.
 Past guest soloists and composer/conductors have included Bobby Shew, Paul McKee, J.C.
 Sanford, Don Jaques, Paul Tenney, Genadi Zagor, Doug Huey, Chris Merz and Steve Grismore.